 The Yankees proudly celebrated Hispanic Heritage Month during August and September by highlighting, recognizing and embracing Hispanic heritage, language, culture and traditions.

 The New York Yankees are committed to supporting and highlighting diversity in our communities.

-In 2016, Rickie Ricardo will begin his third season as the New York Yankees' Spanish language play-by-play announcer.
+In 2020, Rickie Ricardo will begin his seventh season as the New York Yankees' Spanish language play-by-play announcer.
 Prior to joining the Yankees' WADO broadcast team, Ricardo spent 7 years in the same role for Philadelphia Phillies, broadcasting their World Series win in 2008 and postseason run in 2009.
 A 1980 graduate from the New York School of Broadcasting, Ricardo currently resides in West New York, N.J.

-Since 1995, Francisco Rivera has been involved in baseball as a color commentator and play-by-play announcer, including 11 years in the Yankees' broadcast booth.
+Since 1995, Francisco Rivera has been involved in baseball as a color commentator and play-by-play announcer, including 14 years in the Yankees' broadcast booth.
 A native of Morovis, Puerto Rico, he covered the Philadelphia Phillies for "Radio Tropical" from 1995 to 1998 and worked the American League Championship Series in 2003 and 2004 for WADO.
 Rivera received his bachelor's degree in Spanish literature from Rutgers University and graduated from the Cambridge University-affiliated Miguel Angel Torres School of Communications in Manhattan in 1978.